Chhavi-Pandey/Projects/README.md

 - **HTML5**: For structuring the content.
 - **CSS3**: For styling and responsive design.

-Usage
-Browse through the categories using the navigation bar.
-Click on a product to view details or add it to your shopping cart (this can be expanded if you add functionality).

 License
 This project is licensed under the MIT License.